Skip to main content

 MetricResult

-The 4 measures that do not currently achieve 100% accuracy fail due to documented bugs in the official CMS test bundles themselves, rather than implementation errors in FHIR4DS.
-These measures fail equally in other conformant engines.
+4 measures have documented accuracy gaps caused by bugs in the official CMS test bundles, not by FHIR4DS implementation errors.
+These measures fail equally in all conformant engines.

 MeasureIssue in Upstream Test Data